YoussefSell/Email.Net/README.md

 ### 3- EmailService

-the email service is what you will be interacting with to send emails, to create an instance of email service use can use the email `EmailServiceFactory`
+the email service is what you will be interacting with to send emails, to create an instance of email service you can use the `EmailServiceFactory`

 ```csharp
 var emailService = EmailServiceFactory.Instance